 Hey there all you carb lovers!

-I'm here again for part 2 of Carb Confusion.
+I'm here again, your wellness and nutrition coach, for part 2 of Carb Confusion.
 Hoping that last week’s blog post shed a bit of light that grains don’t have to be avoided.
 That they actually can be your friend!
 If you missed that article, CLICK HERE.

 This week the topic is vegetables.
 And yes, your mother was quite right when she insisted on you eating your veggies!
 Fresh vegetables are naturally low in fat, salt and sugar, making them an excellent food choice.
 Because we can eat most of them raw, they likely should be referred to as one of nature’s “fast foods”!
 Vegetables provide energy, vitamins, minerals and fibre for starters.
 Add to that the additional benefits from phytonutrients.